 Watch your pennies, not just your dollars.
 When you bootstrap a company from scratch, you will find you have unexpected expenses and no matter how much you have in savings, you will burn through it quickly.
 Be careful about every expense, whether it is paperclips or monthly recurring software fees.
 Also, value your time.
 Just because you can do something or enjoy doing it, doesn’t mean you should.
 Hire a VA, outsource your website development, pay an accountant, get a housecleaning service, and never do free work.
 Barter, yes, but never do free work.
 Finally, no matter how little cash you have, tithe 10% to charity.
 Service matters, and it sets the tone for your business, brand, and company culture.

-—Be Frugal With Your Cash and Delegate (Lesson #45, Huffington Post) by Jewel H. Ward, Impact Zone Consultancy
+—Be Frugal With Your Cash and Delegate (Lesson #45, Huffington Post, “50 Leadership Lessons from the School of Hard Knocks”) by Jewel H. Ward, Impact Zone Consultancy

 People starting their businesses in their parents’ basement is a thing because the financials are inconsistent.
 It’s not fun or glamorous living with mom and dad — we all want to be independent adults.
 But, it provides a safe jump off spot while you iterate and eventually make a profit.